Plots

 Analysis of Supply and Demand

-Special Case Metropolitan Areas
+Special Case: Metropolitan Areas

 High Demand Pressure

-Impact on Property Prices
+Effects on Property Prices

 Importance of Location Quality